 Have you been in a car accident?
 Sometimes, it’s pretty clear if someone was at fault — from a driver running a red light or a person texting while driving to a car that had no working brake lights.
 When any of these happen, it’s easy to know who to sue.
 But, what if your accident was caused by a traffic light that wasn’t working?
-What if you were driving at night, there was a pothole the size of Texas, and there wasn’t any adequate lighting around you?
+What if you were driving at night and hit a pothole the size of Texas because there wasn’t any adequate lighting around you?
 What if there were still trees blocking a road a few weeks after a hurricane?
-What if there was road construction without proper signs?
+Who is responsible under these conditions?

 Just because you were the only person involved in a car crash doesn’t mean that it was your fault.
 There are countless examples where an accident could have been prevented by different government agencies.
-Sometimes, it will be a local one, like the Department of Transportation; while other times, you may have to deal with a federal one, such as the Federal Highway Administration.
+Sometimes, it will be a local one — such as the Department of Transportation.
+While other times, you may have to deal with a federal one, such as the Federal Highway Administration.
 Common road conditions that constitute legal action include:

 Different statutes of limitations and requirements come into play when you’re dealing with a government agency.
 Sometimes, an agency will be immune from a specific type of claim.
 Other times, there are very specific statutes that govern how to proceed.
 It’s likely that you’ll need to file a claim with the agency first.
 But, some just require a letter notifying them of your intent to sue.

 Contact the Car Accident Lawyer at Clark Law for a Free Consultation

 At Clark Law, we’re experienced in dealing with different types of personal injury and car accident claims.
-Contact us and let’s talk about the specifics of your case and how to move forward.
+Contact us, and let’s talk about the specifics of your case and how to move forward.
 We’ll answer all your questions so you’ll be clear on what to do next.

 Disclaimer: This blog is for informational purposes only and does not create an attorney/client relationship.